Sapphire & Steel: Characters

-It is heavily implied that Sapphire and Steel are not human, given their abilities and manner.
+ITV stated in 1980 that Sapphire and Steel are not human.
+Their abilities and manner are strange.
 Steel, for example, often has gaps in his knowledge of human culture and even Sapphire's grace is tempered with a cool detachment from the humans they interact with.
 In Adventure 5, Steel confirms that they were alien, "in the extraterrestrial sense."
 The two also refer to being involved in the mystery of the Mary Celeste, and in one case state they will be waiting for a ship to surface in seventy-five years.
 This could mean they are either exceptionally long-lived or some kind of time travel is involved.
 P. J. Hammond confirmed the former hypothesis in a 1993 interview.

 Sapphire and Steel, who are Operators, are occasionally assisted by other beings, including Lead and Silver.
-Silver is stated in Adventure 6 as being a Specialist rather than an Operator.
+Silver is stated in Adventure 6 to be a Specialist rather than an Operator.
 There are 127 operatives in total, including 12 transuranic elements, which cannot be assigned where life exists.
 Although they are described as elements, many of the code names are non-elements, such as Sapphire, Steel, and Jet, although these could be pseudonyms for aesthetics or discretion.
 Sapphire also has a flirtatious relationship with Silver, contributing to an air of underlying sexual tension on the occasions that Silver is called upon to assist the duo.
 The relationship between Steel and Sapphire similarly exhibits occasional tension, as evidenced in Adventure 2 when Steel admits feeling love for Sapphire and, at one point, even kissing her on the cheek.
 In Adventure 1, Lead mentioned that Jet sent Steel her love and that Silver was having relationship troubles with Copper "again".